DominiquePaul/GDP-Satellite-Prediction/readme.md

 # About this repository
 This repository shows how to predict GDP data with satellite images of the night sky.
-The main file for contaning the code is called `GDP_satellite_estimation.ipynb`.
+The main file for containing the code is called `GDP_satellite_estimation.ipynb`.

 The main goal during creating this repository was learning *how to work* with satellite images and therefore there was little emphasis put on the statistical methods predicting GDP figures from the satellite data.
 This is a further point of improvement as mentioned below.

 ## 1. Relevant papers considered during research for the repository:
 * Henderson, Storeygard & Weil (2019).
 Measuring Economic Growth from Outer Space  [click here](https://cepr.org/sites/default/files/meets/2409/papers/hendersonpaper.pdf)
 * Martinez (2018).
-How Much Should We Trust the Dictatorâ€™s GDP Estimates? [click here](https://ostromworkshop.indiana.edu/pdf/piep2018/martinez-paper.pdf)
+How Much Should We Trust the Dictator'€™s GDP Estimates? [click here](https://ostromworkshop.indiana.edu/pdf/piep2018/martinez-paper.pdf)
-* Zhao, Liu, Cao & Samson (2017) Forecasting Chinaâ€™s GDP at the pixel level using nighttime lights time series and population images [click here](https://www.tandfonline.com/eprint/dr3JMcWMQbImgR2MpDMY/full)
+* Zhao, Liu, Cao & Samson (2017) Forecasting China'€™s GDP at the pixel level using nighttime lights time series and population images [click here](https://www.tandfonline.com/eprint/dr3JMcWMQbImgR2MpDMY/full)
 * Doll (2008) CIESIN Thematic Guide to Night-time Light Remote Sensing and its Applications [click here](https://pdfs.semanticscholar.org/ff03/200355ce4f6f48a3c03fabc479e7fc46fa0f.pdf)